-116. The PRA will expect a significant part of a firm's capital to be ordinary shares and reserves.
+117. The PRA expects a significant part of a firm's capital to be ordinary shares and reserves.
 These are the highest-quality form of capital as they allow firms to absorb losses on a going concern basis - that is, without prompting the winding up or legal reorganisation of the firm and consequent disruption and loss of value.

-117. The PRA will expect all capital to be capable of absorbing losses in the manner indicated by its place in the capital structure.
-To this end, the PRA will expect all capital instruments to meet the clearly-stated internationally agreed criteria around the definition of capital,(2) and it will expect firms to comply with these criteria in the spirit as well as the letter in structuring capital instruments.
-Reflecting this, the PRA will expect firms to refrain from innovation to structure new capital instruments intended to contribute to meeting their regulatory requirements if these are ineffective (or less effective) in absorbing losses.
+118. The PRA expects all capital to be capable of absorbing losses in the manner indicated by its place in the capital structure.
+To this end, the PRA expects all capital instruments to meet the clearly-stated internationally agreed criteria around the definition of capital,(2) and it expects firms to comply with these criteria in spirit as well as to the letter in structuring capital instruments.
+Reflecting this, the PRA expects firms to refrain from innovation to structure new capital instruments intended to contribute to meeting their regulatory requirements if these are ineffective (or less effective) in absorbing losses.
 The PRA will not permit firms to count such instruments as capital where their incentive is to minimise issuance cost and promote the attractiveness to investors at the expense of genuine loss-absorbing capacity.

-118. While less valuable in terms of the PRA's objective, lower-quality capital (for example, subordinated loan capital) can play a role if a firm has failed.
+119. While less valuable in terms of the PRA's objective, lower-quality capital (for example, subordinated loan capital) can play a role if a firm has failed.
 In these circumstances, such capital can, in combination with an effective and credible resolution regime, assist the authorities to maintain continuity of the critical economic functions provided by a firm.
 Additionally, it may increase creditors' confidence in the firm insofar as it reduces the amount they would lose in the event of failure.
 And where deposits are insured by the FSCS, this capital can ultimately absorb some of the losses which the scheme would otherwise incur, thus protecting other surviving firms from which the FSCS would recover these losses.